How can a woman become an egg donor? What is an egg donor? How does egg donation work?

 The costs of an egg donation process will depend on many things – medical expenses, such as agency fees, fertilization costs, donor compensations, travel, legal expenses, etc.

 While the American Society of Reproductive Medicine has found no reason to think that egg donation can have negative long-term effects or egg donation risks, normally, egg donors are allowed to do up to 6 donations.
 Before each cycle, medical records will be required just to be sure they have no concern with you donating another time.

 How often can you donate eggs?

 Most egg donors do donate more than one time because they find the egg donation process to be gratifying.
 If you decide you would like to donate more than once, your body needs to have two regular periods between cycles.

 How old do I have to be to donate my eggs?

-Do you want to become an egg donor? as general rule, to maximize fertility, IVF clinics accept candidates between the ages of 21-32 (please note that some clinics have even stricter guidelines to ensure that there will be a successful chance of conception for the intended family).
+Do you want to become an egg donor?
+As a general rule, to maximize fertility, IVF clinics accept candidates between the ages of 21 and 32 (please note that some clinics have even stricter guidelines to ensure that there will be a successful chance of conception for the intended family).

 The egg donation process doesn’t have any effect on your future ability to become pregnant.
 Women are born with about 2 million eggs.
 Every menstrual cycle, about 15-20 eggs mature inside your ovaries.
 However, usually only one egg is released.
 When you go through the process of donating eggs, you’ll receive medication to fully mature all the eggs in your follicles that are naturally available in that specific cycle.